MinglangYin/minglangyin.github.io/_pages/about.md

   - /about.html
 ---

 - I am Minglang Yin.
-I am a Ph.D.
-Candidate in Biomedical Engineering, School of Engineering, Brown University.
-I am working with and advised by [Prof. George Em Karniadakis](https://www.brown.edu/research/projects/crunch/george-karniadakis).
+I am a Postdoc Fellow in the Department of Biomedical Engineering, Johns Hopkins University.
+I am working with [Prof.Natalia Traynova](http://www.trayanovalab.org/) on developing machine learning model for cardiovascular diseases.
+I finished my Ph.D. degree with [Prof. George Em Karniadakis](https://www.brown.edu/research/projects/crunch/george-karniadakis) and the title of my thesis is Hybrid Computational-Machine Learning Models with Uncertainty Quantification for Aortic Dissection.

 - My research interests are on scientific machine learning and its applications on biomechanics, scientific machine learning, computational mechanics, and uncertainty quantification.